Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Penalty coefficient dependency of the naive method on multiple QAP instances

-For QAP, Fig.~\ref{fig:naive-qap-tai40b-tai60b-tai80b-tai100b} shows the FS Ratio in (a), (c), (e), and (g), and the Approx.\ Ratio in (b), (d), (f), and (h), as functions of the penalty coefficient obtained with the naive method.
-Here, the definition of the Approx.\ Ratio differs from that in~\eqref{eq:approx-ratio}, as it is also evaluated for infeasible solutions:
+For QAP, Fig.~\ref{fig:naive-qap-tai40b-tai60b-tai80b-tai100b} shows the FS\ ratio in (a), (c), (e), and (g), and the approx.\ ratio in (b), (d), (f), and (h), as functions of the penalty coefficient obtained with the naive method.
+Here, the definition of the approx.\ ratio differs from that in~\eqref{eq:approx-ratio}, as it is also evaluated for infeasible solutions:

-The definition of the FS Ratio remains the same as in~\eqref{eq:fs-ratio}.
+The definition of the FS\ ratio remains the same as in~\eqref{eq:fs-ratio}.
 As discussed in relation to small penalty coefficients in Section~\ref{sec:discussion}, partial assignments were likely to occur, resulting in objective function values that started from a small baseline.
-As the penalty coefficient increased, the Approx.\ Ratio improved, while the FS Ratio remained unchanged until it rose sharply between 1 and 10, at which point the probability of obtaining feasible solutions reached one.
-Once the penalty coefficient became sufficiently large to guarantee feasibility, the Approx.\ Ratio ceased to change and stabilized at a constant value.
-To verify how good this constant value is, we also evaluated the Approx.\ Ratio for randomly generated feasible solutions, which exceeded 1.5 across all instances.
-The trade-off between the FS Ratio and the Approx.\ Ratio with respect to the penalty coefficient is considered to occur within a very narrow range.
+As the penalty coefficient increased, the approx.\ ratio improved, while the FS\ ratio remained unchanged until it rose sharply between 1 and 10, at which point the probability of obtaining feasible solutions reached one.
+Once the penalty coefficient became sufficiently large to guarantee feasibility, the approx.\ ratio ceased to change and stabilized at a constant value.
+To verify how good this constant value is, we also evaluated the approx.\ ratio for randomly generated feasible solutions, which exceeded 1.5 across all instances.
+The trade-off between the FS\ ratio and the approx.\ ratio with respect to the penalty coefficient is considered to occur within a very narrow range.

-In the case of the QKP, Fig.~\ref{fig:naive-qkp-jeu_100_25_6-mu} presented the FS Ratio in (a) and (c), and the Approx.\ Ratio in (b) and (d), as functions of the penalty coefficient \(\mu\) obtained using the naive method, under a similar experimental setup to that in \cite{Kikuchi2024}.
-For both encodings, the FS Ratio increased with \(\mu\), whereas the Approx.\ Ratio decreased as \(\mu\) increased.
-For one-hot encoding, except for \(\lambda = 0.01\) and \(\lambda = 0.99\), the dependence on \(\mu\) showed nearly the same trend, with the FS Ratio approaching 1.0 for \(\mu \geq 10^{2}\).
-For domain-wall encoding, when \(\lambda < 0.5\), the FS Ratio did not increase even when the penalty coefficient was enlarged.
-In contrast, for \(\lambda > 0.6\), the FS Ratio, similar to that of the one-hot encoding, approached 1.0 for \(\mu \geq 10^{2}\).
+In the case of the QKP, Fig.~\ref{fig:naive-qkp-jeu_100_25_6-mu} presented the FS\ ratio in (a) and (c), and the approx.\ ratio in (b) and (d), as functions of the penalty coefficient \(\mu\) obtained using the naive method, under a similar experimental setup to that in \cite{Kikuchi2024}.
+The experiments were conducted using both the one-hot and domain-wall encodings.
+For both encodings, the FS\ ratio increased with \(\mu\), whereas the approx.\ ratio decreased as \(\mu\) increased.
+For one-hot encoding, except for \(\lambda = 0.01\) and \(\lambda = 0.99\), the dependence on \(\mu\) showed nearly the same trend, with the FS\ ratio approaching 1.0 for \(\mu \geq 10^{2}\).
+For domain-wall encoding, when \(\lambda < 0.5\), the FS\ ratio did not increase even when the penalty coefficient was enlarged.
+In contrast, for \(\lambda > 0.6\), the FS\ ratio, similar to that of the one-hot encoding, approached 1.0 for \(\mu \geq 10^{2}\).